Mock catalogues of emission line galaxies based on the local mass density in dark-matter only simulations: Results

 In this section, we study the real- and redshift-space power spectra of mock ELGs and focus only on the Large simulation because the small volume ($0.009 \, (h^{-1} \, \mathrm{Gpc})^3$) covered by TNG300-D is not comparable with the realistic galaxy clustering measurements.
 The left panels of Figure~\ref{fig:power_limit} show the ratio of the real-space power spectrum of ELGs to that of matter, which gives the effective bias function defined as $b_1 (k) \equiv \sqrt{P(k)/P_\mathrm{m}(k)}$.
 Here we use all the candidate $N$-body particles of mock ELGs satisfying the target density range of $\Delta_\mathrm{min} < \rho_i/\bar{\rho}_\mathrm{m} < \Delta_\mathrm{max}$, so the shot noise contamination is negligible.
 The figure shows that the bias approaches to a scale-independent value, the linear bias parameter, at the limit of $k \rightarrow 0$, and the value depends on the choice of the density threshold.

 Now we study the redshift-space power spectrum of mock ELGs, which is one of the most important observables for cosmology based on galaxy clustering.
 The redshift-space distortion (RSD) effect due to peculiar velocities of ELGs causes an apparent anisotropic clustering in the redshift-space galaxy distribution.
 As a result, the redshift-space power spectrum is generally given as a function of two wave-numbers, $k_\parallel$ and $k_\perp$, which are the components of wave-numbers parallel and perpendicular to the line-of-sight direction, respectively.
 Since ELGs preferentially reside in filaments, the RSD effect might be different from that of massive subhalos hosting LRGs that have been well studied in the literature.
-Figure~\ref{fig:pk2D} shows the redshift-space power spectra of matter and mock ELGs.
+Figure~\ref{fig:pk2D} shows the redshift-space power spectra of matter, mock ELGs, and mock LRGs.
 The redshift-space power spectrum of ELGs displays a weaker stretching effect of the clustering power along the direction parallel to the line-of-sight direction on large wavenumbers, compared to that of the matter power spectrum.
 The stretching effect is caused by the random motions of ELGs, i.e. FoG effect.
 This result is as expected because ELGs would tend to reside in smaller halos, which have a smaller velocity dispersion, and in addition avoid the central regions of massive halos, which have a larger velocity dispersion.
+In contrast, mock LRGs sample at $z=1$ show the weakest FoG feature because most of such massive subhalos are central and thus the velocity dispersion is quite small.
+Note that LRGs at the lower redshifts such as those of the SDSS survey display a significant FoG feature because the sample contains more satellite LRGs in massive halos \citep{2012MNRAS.426.2719R}.
+Clustering properties of LRGs at $z\sim 1$ have yet to be understood and need to be carefully studied from actual data, e.g., DESI.

 On the other hand, the large-scale RSD effect (i.e. the effect on small wavenumbers) arises mainly from the coherent large-scale peculiar velocity field of ELGs \citep{Kaiser1987}.
 Since ELGs preferentially reside in filaments, the large-scale RSD effect of ELGs might be different from that of LRGs that have been well studied in the literature such as the SDSS studies.
 To quantify the large-scale RSD effect, we use the multipole moments of the redshift-space power spectrum, defined as